metamountain/Comfyui-Unsloth-Open-Api-/README.md

 Does it support Images and Text?
 YES.
 The UnslothProAPI node has a mode switch for Vision (Image + Text) and Text (Text only).

 1. Overview
-This plugin connects ComfyUI to your local Unsloth Studio instance.
+This plugin connects ComfyUI to your local Unsloth or Whatever Studio instance.
 It allows you to run large language models (LLMs) and vision-language models (VLMs) directly from your workflow without leaving the ComfyUI interface.